ikks/gimp-stable-diffusion/stablehorde-gimp3/README.md

 "plug-ins".
 Select the folder which includes your username and open your file manager there.

-2. Create a folder called `gimp-stable-diffusion` and paste `gimp-stable-diffusion.py` from the repository into this directory.
+2. Unzip the downloaded file in your `plug-ins` folder.
 If you are on MacOS or Linux, change the file permissions to 764, leave the permissions of the directory as they are.

-You would end up with a structure like:
+You will end up with a structure like:

 ```
-..
-└── plug-ins
+plug-ins
 └── gimp-stable-diffusion
+   ├── gimp-stable-diffusion.py
+   └── locale
+       └── es
+           └── LC_MESSAGES
-        └── gimp-stable-diffusion.py
+               └── gimp-stable-diffusion.mo
 ```

 3. Restart GIMP.
 You should now see the new menu "AI".
 If you don't see this, something went wrong.
 Please check in this case [Troubleshooting/GIMP](#gimp-1) for possible solutions.
-The menu has one item `Stable Horde`.
-This item can't currently be selected.
-This will work once you have an image open.
-More about this below.
+The menu has one item `Stable Horde` with three submenus.
+You can start creating images right away.

 ## Generate images
-Now we are ready for generating images.
+Now we are ready to generate images.

 1. On GIMP create/open an image with a size between 388x388 and 1024x1024.
 The generated image will have the size of the opened image